BonnyBlu/RL-Xid/README.md

 There are six component files that make up the main structure of RL-Xid.
 These files are needed regardless of the telescope/survey the code is being run on.
 The process is split into two parts and the ridgelines and likelihood ratio can be run sperately from each other, however the likelihood ratio requires the ridgelines to be drawn in order for it to run.

 The files are listed and described in detail below, any additional files needed for specific surveys/telescopes are detailed in the appropriate readme.md.
 Where a file is imported using an alias into another file the alias has been given as these are constistent across all versions of the code.
 The placeholder XXX is used in the filenames to represent the location of version name indicator.
 For example, in XXX - LikelihoodRatio.ipynb the XXX can be replaced by DR1, DR2, or MK depending on if the file is being used for LoTSS DR1, LoTSS DR2, or MeerKAT.
+This XXX is the part that will change when creating new versions and needs to be changed in the imports of each file.

 The six files, and their import aliases are:
 - XXX - LikelihoodRatio.ipynb